 Choose me if…

-- you are looking for a professional and dedicated tutor who will be committed to understanding your child’s specific needs and helping them to make progress.
+- you are looking for a professional and dedicated tutor who will be committed to understanding your child’s specific needs and helping them to make progress towards their goals.

 - you are looking for a calm and positive tutor who will make your child feel at ease, boost their confidence and help them enjoy our sessions together.